jomazzei/charredchops/README.md

 <br>

 ### USER STORY Edit reservation details

-As a user I want to be able to change specifics about my reservation so that I can reschedule or tweak the guest count to suit my needs.
+"As a user I want to be able to change specifics about my reservation so that I can reschedule or tweak the guest count to suit my needs."

+The User can navigate to this page from the detailed Reservation view and clicking on the green button at the bottom of the card that says "Edit Reservation".
+When clicked, the User is taken to a prepolutated form, which is a different form in the forms.py file for the sake of different labels, which contains all their current information associated with the item.

+The User can change any of the details they would like to with no restrictions except for date matching.
+Like with creating a new booking, this view compares the requested date with other entries from the same User, excluding itself.
+If any matches are found, the same error message from the create view will inform the User here.

+If the User instead would like to _not_ commit their changes to the entry, there is a grey button supplied at the bottom of the card that will revert to the detail view and discard their changes.

 ![updatepage](/DocAssets/update.png)

 <br>

 ### USER STORY Cancel booking

-As a user I want to be able to cancel a booking so that I can change the schedule of my plans / let the restaurant know I won't be showing up.
+"As a user I want to be able to cancel a booking so that I can change the schedule of my plans / let the restaurant know I won't be showing up."

+Like with the Update view, there is a red button supplied at the bottom of the detail view card that says "Cancel Reservation".
+Upon clicking this button, JavaScript will pop up a modal that asks the User for an extra input to protect against accidental cancellation of their booking.
+Using bootstrap modals in this way ensures good user experience by providing a non-intrusive confirmation box.

 ![deletemodal](/DocAssets/delete-modal.png)

 <br>

 ### Toast feedback message

-Users should get informative visual feedback on CRUD operations.
+"Users should get informative visual feedback on CRUD operations."

+I've supplied the User lots of feedback with toast messages across all CRUD operations.
+I've ensured these boxes are informative and relative to what the User is (attempting) to do.
+In the case of form errors I've gone with the error toast directing the User to the form as the built in Crispy errors are a lot nicer and less obtrusive in displaying errors than it would be to add them all into a toast.

 #### Create Booking
 ![createtoast](/DocAssets/book-toast.png)